alcideio/rbac-tool/notes.md

 # Show which users/groups/service accounts are allowed to read secrets in the cluster pointed by kubeconfig
 rbac-tool who-can get secrets

+# Show the subject information of the the one authenticates against the current cluster context
+rbac-tool whoami

 # Scan the cluster pointed by the kubeconfig context 'myctx'
 rbac-tool viz --cluster-context myctx